eddelbuettel/ctv-finance/README.md

 -   The [tidyquant](https://cran.r-project.org/package=tidyquant) package re-arranges functionality from several other key packages for use in the so-called tidyverse.
 -   The [BCC1997](https://cran.r-project.org/package=BCC1997) prices European options under the Bakshi, Cao anc Chen (1997) model for stochastic volatility, stochastuc rates and random jumps.
 -   The [Sim.DiffProc](https://cran.r-project.org/package=Sim.DiffProc) package provides functions to simulate and analyse multidimensional Itô and Stratonovitch stochastic calculus for continuous-time models.
+-   The [rpgm](https://cran.r-project.org/package=rpgm) package offers fast simulation of normal and exponential random variables and stochastic differential equations.
+-   The [BLModel](https://cran.r-project.org/package=BLModel) package computes the posterior distribution in a Black-Litterman model from a prior distribution given by asset returns and continuous distribution of views given by an external function.

 **Risk management**